rust-in-blockchain/rust-in-blockchain/content/sponsoring.md

 :---------------------------------:|:---------------------------------:|:--------------------------------:
             $8,000                 |             $3,000                |             $1600
 **3** months site banner **_AND_** | **1** month site banner **_AND_** | **1** month site banner **_OR_**
-**3** newsletter ads in text       | **1** newsletter ads in text      | **1** newsletter mention
+**3** newsletter mention           | **1** newsletter mention          | **1** newsletter mention

+Ads on the website are placed at the top of the sidebar, before all other sidebar content, and should be 300x250 pixels.
+The ad links to the URL of your choice.
+Note that on mobile, the ad will appear after the page content.

-Text in the RiB Newsletter will be display with "Sponsor" tag with descriptions (3 lines at most).
+Sponsorships in the RiB Newsletter are textual.
+They are prominently displayed as a thanks from our sponsor, including the word "sponsor", along with a mutually agreed upon description of the sponsor (3 sentences maximum), which may include inline links.
-Text will be positioned right after introduction and before "Thanks" section.
+It will be positioned after the introduction but before all other sections.
-Both text and banner will be monitored by RiB editors.

-&nbsp;

-## Previous Partner and Growth Customers

-Your logo will be shown here.
+All sponsors are additionally thanked via our social media channels, including Twitter and Telegram.

+We run only a single website ad and newsletter sponsor at a time.

 ## Contacts

-Feel free to send us an email: hi@rib.rs.
-Thanks!
+For inquiries please send us an email: hi@rib.rs

+## Previous Supporters

+None yet!
+But your logo will be shown here.